Battery Troubleshooting

 Only batteries from the official compatible battery list can be used in closed-loop.
 Please see this article for more details about batteries: https://usservice.solisinverters.com/en/support/solutions/articles/73000669626-compatible-batteries-non-compatible-batteries-low-voltage-hybrids-only-

 Going forward in this article, the assumption is that you have installed one of the officially approved compatible batteries.
-If you are using a battery that is not on this list, then this guide will not help.
+If you are using a battery that is not on this list, then this guide will not be of any use to you.

 There are several different alarms that can indicate a specific problem with the battery.
 However, not all battery issues show themselves with an alarm.
 Some issues are due to communication.